wojtek9502/mcp_satellites_search_nearby/README.md

 ---

 ---
-***Context: Coordinates are passed, the satellite's name passed, number of days, other than default, passed, timezone parameter used***
+***Coordinates, satellite name, custom days, and timezone provided.***
 Prompt: My coordinates are 50.06143 19.93658.
 Show me CREW DRAGON 11 passes for the next 5 days.
-Use timezone Europe/Warsaw Expected Response: 'CREW DRAGON 11' satellite passes for the next 5 days, Data is calculated from default UTC into Europe/Warsaw
+Use timezone Europe/Warsaw Expected Response: 'CREW DRAGON 11' satellite passes for the next 5 days.
+Data is converted from UTC to Europe/Warsaw.

 <details>
 <summary>AI Response</summary>